-Two-unit dwelling - standards.

-(b)

-- (A) On separate floors; or - (B) Attached by a solid wall a minimum of 15 feet in length, or attached by a carport or garage (see Figure 21-10.3). - (3) Dwelling units may not be connected solely by a covered open area, exterior hallway, or breezeway. - (c) Multi-unit dwelling standards. - (1) In the B-1 and B-2 zoning districts, multi-unit dwellings are permitted within the Primary Urban Center development plan and Ewa development plan areas; provided that the following requirements are satisfied: - (A) All residential uses and occupancies must be located on consecutive floors that are located above all nonresidential uses and occupancies in the multi-family dwelling.
+- (b) Two-unit dwelling standards. - (1) Each two-unit dwelling must be surrounded by a yard. - (2) Dwelling units may be: - (A) On separate floors; or - (B) Attached by a solid wall a minimum of 15 feet in length, or attached by a carport or garage (see Figure 21-10.3). - (3) Dwelling units may not be connected solely by a covered open area, exterior hallway, or breezeway. - (c) Multi-unit dwelling standards. - (1) In the B-1 and B-2 zoning districts, multi-unit dwellings are permitted within the Primary Urban Center development plan, Ewa development plan, and Central Oahu sustainable communities plan areas; provided that the following requirements are satisfied: - (A) All residential uses and occupancies must be located on consecutive floors that are located above all nonresidential uses and occupancies in the multi-family dwelling.
 A residential lobby of up to 1,500 square feet of floor area and other necessary points of ingress or egress may be located on the ground floor.
-A building must have at least one nonresidential use; or - (B) The multi-unit dwelling satisfies the following requirements:
+A building must have at least one nonresidential use; or - (B) The multi-unit dwelling satisfies the following requirements: - (i) For multi-unit dwellings located on zoning lots of 3 acres or less, a minimum nonresidential floor area ratio of 0.2 must be developed on the lot; - (ii) For multi-unit dwellings located on zoning lots larger than 3 acres, but smaller than 7 acres, a minimum of 10,000 square feet or a floor area ratio of 0.05, whichever is greater, of nonresidential floor area must be developed on the lot; or

-(i) For multi-unit dwellings located on zoning lots larger than 4 acres, but smaller than 7 acres, a minimum of square feet or a floor area ratio of of nonresidential floor area must be developed on the lot;
+- (iii) For multi-unit dwellings located on zoning lots larger than 7 acres, a minimum of 40,000 square feet or a floor area ratio of 0.05, whichever is greater, of nonresidential floor area must be developed on the lot. - (C) For purposes of this subdivision, nonresidential uses must be fully enclosed within a building and do not include areas used for parking.